 Difference Between a Dog X-Ray and Dog Ultrasound

 X-rays differ from other imaging modalities, such as ultrasound, which is used to look inside soft tissue structures of the body.
-Ultrasound uses soundwave echoes to create an image of the organ of interest.
+Ultrasound uses soundwave technology to create an image of the organ of interest.
 It is used to look mainly at soft tissue structures versus bone.
 Veterinarians perform ultrasounds to get a picture of individual organs in better detail, and can help decipher between soft tissue structures, masses, and fluid.
 It is used in conjunction with X-rays to get a full picture of what could be going on with your pet.

 An echocardiogram is similar to an ultrasound, and has the ability to look inside the heart at the different chambers, vessels, and heart values that are working in real time.